barrett-rob/mailerex/README.md

 The solution can be compiled as a java application.
 The build tool of choice in this implementation is [Gradle](https://gradle.org/) and the build can be invoked as follows:

-`./gradlew clean build test jar`
+`./gradlew clean build test buildZip`

 This will build the solution and run all the unit tests.
+There will be a deployable zip file located at `build/distributions/mailerex-1.0-SNAPSHOT.zip`

 Deployment of the lambda was done manually, as was the definition of the API in the Amazon API Gateway.